 I think if it was anyone associated with Trump, they would not get away with this.

-Uh it doesn't even begin to serve him justice.
+You know, this, the level of arrogance, super patriot, it doesn't even begin to serve him justice.

-I mean, the list of things that they picked up just on the issues of his these notes that he wrote to himself.
+I mean, the list of things that they picked up just on the issues of his, these notes that he wrote to himself, it was clear he hated Trump.

-You know, but but the list is long.
+You know, but the list is long.

 I made a separate list on all of this.